The Benefit Cap - what you need to know

 If the cap applies to you, this means that if your income from certain benefits is more than the cap, your benefit will be cut.
-The amount of money you get above the cap limit will be taken off your benefit.
+The amount of money you get above the cap limit will be taken off your Housing Benefit or Universal Credit.

+This will only affect you if you're getting Housing Benefit or Universal Credit.
 No deductions will be made to your other benefits because of the cap.
-This means that if you don’t receive Housing Benefit, your benefits can’t be capped.
+This means that if you don’t receive Housing Benefit or Universal Credit, your benefits can’t be capped.